Welcome to Reception!

 Online Learning Journals

 ‘Tapestry’ is our online learning journey software.
 Each child can have their own individual learning journey that you can access at anytime by logging on with a secure username and password.
 As parents you are able to view all of your child’s observations, photographs and even videos from their time in Reception.
 You even receive an email telling you when a new observation or piece of work is available for you to view.
 This enables you to follow your child’s progress and give you the opportunity to reflect upon their achievements with them at home.
 You can add comments so that we are able to find out which activities your child really enjoyed as well as sharing the activities they carry out at home.
-Staff reference your child’s learning to the EY profile so you will know which area of learning your child is achieving in and the age-band they were working in for that activity.
 All of this information is stored on a highly secure server which is monitored closely.
 You can also add learning snapshots which is a great way to show us what your child is like at home and helps us to gain a clearer picture of their interests and abilities.
 Read what last year's parents told us about Tapestry here

 In October each year we invite parents to an ‘Introduction to Phonics’.At the session we will talk about: